christina-ml/unit-front-end-web-development/react-lifecycle-networking/lesson-notes/readme.md

 > **Note:** Once you have tested the above code, comment it out or remove it so that your console stays clear.

-If you are updating state, but only want the function to run on mount, you must use a dependency array:
+If you are updating state, but only want the function to run on mount, you must use a dependency array.
+Let's update today's lucky number in state (a random number), by adding this `useEffect()` into your component:

 ```js
 useEffect(() => {